hpbuniat/coin-hive/README.md

 - `COINHIVE_HOST`: The host that will be used to launch the server, and where puppeteer will point to

 - `COINHIVE_PUPPETEER_URL`: In case you don't want to point puppeteer to the local server, you can use this to make it point somewhere else where the miner is served (ie: `COINHIVE_PUPPETEER_URL=http://coin-hive.herokuapp.com`)

+- `COINHIVE_CHROME_PATH`: In case you want puppeteer to use a custom chrome.

 - `COINHIVE_MINER_URL`: Set the CoinHive JavaScript Miner url.
 By defualt this is `https://coinhive.com/lib/coinhive.min.js`.
 You can set this to use a [CoinHive Proxy](https://github.com/cazala/coin-hive-proxy).